 But in all the other ports, we made our own fun: skipping rocks on the shore, searching for sea glass and sea creatures, trying the local root beers and whiskeys, and just having fun together.
 We even went to the currency exchange in Canada to get the kids souvenir money, which had no line, while the nearby souvenir shop was packed with people.
 You can make your own memories and adventures, and it doesn’t have to cost very much money.

 Here Are Four More Tips That Work For Any Alaska Cruise With A Family

 If you’ve read this far, congratulations ... you’re probably the planner in your family!

 Bring scissors, clear tape, and duct tape.
-We don’t always need them, but when we do, I look like a girl scout.
+We don’t always need them, but I look like a girl scout when we do.